 Each year, a group of prominent education experts from across the country chooses the top three charter management organizations in the country from among the eligible charters and selects the winner.
 They review student achievement data—including more than 100 measures reflecting students’ college readiness, achievement gaps and proficiency levels—collected from states with eligible charter management organizations, the College Board and ACT and analyzed by an independent research organization.
 The review board meets to discuss, debate and finally select a winner by secret ballot.

-Jane Hannaway is a professor at the McCourt School of Public Policy at Georgetown University and an Institute Fellow at the American Institutes of Research (AIR).
-She is the founding Director of the National Center for the Analysis of Longitudinal Data in Education Research (CALDER), headquartered at AIR where she was also Vice President.
+Jane Hannaway is a professor at McCourt School of Public Policy at Georgetown University and an institute fellow at the American Institutes of Research (AIR).
+She is the founding director of the National Center for the Analysis of Longitudinal Data in Education Research (CALDER), headquartered at AIR, where she has also served as vice president.
 Hannaway is also the immediate past president of the Association for Education Finance and Policy, and previously served as founding director of the Education Policy Center at the Urban Institute and on the faculty of Columbia, Princeton and Stanford universities.
-Her current re-search is heavily focused on issues associated with teacher labor markets and education accountability policies.
+Her current research is heavily focused on issues associated with teacher labor markets and education accountability policies.

-Nelson Smith is senior advisor to the National Association for Charter School Authorizers.
+Nelson Smith is a consultant and author on education policy.
+Between 2012 and 2017 he was senior advisor to the National Association for Charter School Authorizers.
 He was the first president and CEO of the National Alliance for Public Charter Schools from 2004 to 2010.
 Previously, Smith served as vice president for policy and governance at New American Schools, as the first executive director of the District of Columbia Public Charter School Board, and as vice president for education and workforce development at the New York City Partnership.
 He has also taught at the Harvard Graduate School of Education, and has authored numerous reports and studies on charter schooling and educational policy.

 Christopher B. Swanson is the vice president of Editorial Projects in Education, the nonprofit corporation that publishes Education Week.
-As a member of EPE’s senior leadership team, his responsibilities include project and product development, strategic planning, fundraising activities, and building relationships with other organizations working to advance American education.
-Swanson heads EPE’s research and development division, which includes the EPE Research Center, library, and knowledge services units, as well as Education Week Press.
-Swanson is a frequent commentator on a variety of issues, among them: high school dropout and completion, educational policy and research, standards and accountability, instructional reform, student mobility, and public school choice.
+As a member of EPE’s senior leadership team, his responsibilities include project and product development, strategic planning, fundraising activities and building relationships with other organizations working to advance American education.
+Swanson heads EPE’s research and development division, which includes the EPE Research Center, library and knowledge services units, as well as Education Week Press.
+Swanson is a frequent commentator on a variety of issues, among them: high school dropout and completion rates, educational policy and research, standards and accountability, instructional reform, student mobility and public school choice.

-Martin West is associate professor of education at the Harvard Graduate School of Education and a faculty research fellow at the National Bureau of Economic Research.
-He is also deputy director of the Harvard Kennedy School’s Program on Education Policy and Governance, executive editor of Education Next, a journal of opinion and research on education policy, and a senior fellow at the Hoover Institution.
-West studies the politics of K-12 education in the United States and how education policies affect student learning and non-cognitive development.
-His current projects include studies of public opinion on education policy, school and teacher effects on non-tested skills, and the influence of pay on teacher quality.
-In 2013-14, West worked as senior advisor to the ranking member of the U.S. Senate Committee on Health, Education, Labor, and Pensions.
-He previously taught at Brown University and was a research fellow in Governance Studies at the Brookings Institution, where he is now a non-resident senior fellow.
-He is also a founding board member of Rhode Island Mayoral Academies, an organization helping educators open economically diverse public charter schools in partnership with mayors.
+Martin West is associate professor of education at the Harvard Graduate School of Education, a faculty research fellow at the National Bureau of Economic Research, and editor of Education Next, a journal of opinion and research on education policy.
+He is also deputy director of Harvard’s Program on Education Policy and Governance and a member of the Massachusetts Board of Elementary and Secondary Education.
+West studies the politics of K-12 education in the United States and how education policies affect student learning and social-emotional development.
+He previously worked as senior advisor to the ranking member of the Senate Committee on Health, Education, Labor, and Pensions, taught at Brown University and was a research fellow and non-resident scholar at the Brookings Institution.